UMD-INST377/Group-Project-Base/README.md

 2. How to run your application on a server
   - Run website on local server
     - Type "npm start" and copy/paste the link on browser
-  - Heroku automatically delpoy the program so click on open app after commiting code
+  - Heroku automatically deploy the program so click on "Open app" after commiting your work
   - If automatic deployment fail
     - [Follow the instruction on this website](https://devcenter.heroku.com/articles/heroku-cli)
 4. How to run any tests you have written for your software